 Are they constantly bickering or whining out of boredom?

-So that is why I’ve come up with a few things for them to do whenever they can’t go outside and run free.
+That is why I’ve come up with a few indoor kid activities for them to do whenever they can’t go outside and run free.

 Not to mention, it saves me a lot of talking throughout the day because they don’t have to come and ask me what is next.

-Here is my list of indoor activities that are perfect for rainy or cold days:
+Here is my list of indoor kid activities that are perfect for rainy or cold days:

 1. Board Games